aclark4life/python-packages-doc/introduction.rst

 Step 3: Select repository
 -------------------------

-- Now select a repository that contains a Python package you would like to release.
+- Now select a repository that contains the Python package you would like to release.

 .. image:: https://github.com/pythonpackages/pythonpackages-docs/raw/master/introduction3.png
   :class: thumbnail